-Competency Comments: Positioning- performs exams with appropriate supervision for clinical level, avoids making the same errors, manipulates equipment appropriately, identifies radiographs with correct markers, avoids total reliance on textbooks Techniques- avoids total reliance on technique charts, manipulates to accommodate circumstances Procedural workflow- operates effectively under stressful or difficult conditions Patient Care- Speaks to patients with respect and consideration, identifies needs, minimizes discomfort, ensures privacy (HIPAA) and modesty, projects pleasant disposition Patient radiation safety- shields appropriately Occupational radiation safety- wears radiation monitors correctly, utilizes time, distance, and shielding Subtotal Critical Thinking Comments: 7.
+Competency Comments: 1.
+Positioning- performs exams with appropriate supervision for clinical level, avoids making the same errors, manipulates equipment appropriately, identifies radiographs with correct markers, avoids total reliance on textbooks 2.
+Techniques- avoids total reliance on technique charts, manipulates to accommodate circumstances 3.
+Procedural workflow- operates effectively under stressful or difficult conditions 4.
+Patient Care- Speaks to patients with respect and consideration, identifies needs, minimizes discomfort, ensures privacy (HIPAA) and modesty, projects pleasant disposition 5.
+Patient radiation safety- shields appropriately Occupational radiation safety- wears radiation monitors correctly, utilizes time, distance, and shielding Subtotal Critical Thinking Comments: Critical Thinking 7.
 Recognizes mistakes and is able to initiate corrective action.
-Adapts to challenging and stressful situations.
-Able to effectively critique images with regards to positioning and technique.
-Subtotal Communication Comments: Provides thorough patient explanations and answers questions using terms the patient will understand.
-Produces concise, organized notes and history for physician- utilizes appropriate medical terminology 12.
-Effectively plans / coordinates patient care and department flow with other healthcare team members while avoiding gossip about patients and/or personnel.
-Subtotal
+Comments: 7.
+Recognizes mistakes and is able to Comments: 7.
+Recognizes mistakes and is able to initiate corrective action.
+8. Adapts to challenging and stressful Comments: 7.
+Recognizes mistakes and is able to initiate corrective action.
+8. Adapts to challenging and stressful situations.
+9. Able to effectively critique images Comments: 7.
+Recognizes mistakes and is able to initiate corrective action.
+8. Adapts to challenging and stressful situations.
+9. Able to effectively critique images with regards to positioning and technique.
+Comments: 7.
+Recognizes mistakes and is able to initiate corrective action.
+8. Adapts to challenging and stressful situations.
+9. Able to effectively critique images with regards to positioning and technique.
+7. Recognizes mistakes and is able to initiate corrective action.
+8. Adapts to challenging and stressful situations.
+9. Able to effectively critique images with regards to positioning and technique.
+Subtotal Communication 10.
+Provides thorough patient explanations and answers questions using terms the patient will understand.
+11. Produces concise, organized notes and history for physician- utilizes appropriate medical terminology 7.
+Recognizes mistakes and is able to initiate corrective action.
+8. Adapts to challenging and stressful situations.
+9. Able to effectively critique images with regards to positioning and technique.
+Subtotal Communication 10.
+Provides thorough patient explanations and answers questions using terms the patient will understand.
+11. Produces concise, organized notes and history for physician- utilizes appropriate